apptainer/singularity-userdocs/appendix.rst

        /bin/sh

-The resulting container provides a shell, and is 696KiB in size:
+The resulting container provides a shell and is 696KiB in size:

 .. code-block::